-A packing list is provided but if you are like me, and haven’t camped in awhile, you might overlook an important item not included on the list – pack a flashlight!
+A packing list is provided for this sea kayaking adventure, but if you are like me, and haven’t camped in awhile, you might overlook an important item not included on the list – pack a flashlight!
 Check the website for more information and pricing.
-For additional insider tips follow luxury travel writer Nancy D. Brown on Twitter @nancydbrown and follow @RowSeaKayak.
+For additional insider tips follow luxury travel writer Nancy D. Brown on Instagram & Twitter @nancydbrown and follow @RowSeaKayak.

 If you go